Eduwico/SMS_nobreak_gamer/README.md

 # SMS_nobreak_gamer
-attempt to integrate an SMS nobreak to Home Assistant STILL NOT FUNCTIONAL.
+attempt to integrate an SMS nobreak to Home Assistant.

+STILL NOT FUNCTIONAL.
 DEBUGGING IN PROGRESS.